Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. Remove CNI configuration from prior install

-    If you are reinstalling the system and you are **using ncn-m001 to prepare the USB image**, remove some of prior CNI configuration.
+    If reinstalling the system and **using `ncn-m001` to prepare the USB image**, then remove the prior CNI configuration.

     ```bash
     ncn-m001# rm -rf /etc/cni/net.d/00-multus.conf /etc/cni/net.d/10-*.conflist /etc/cni/net.d/multus.d
     ```

-    This should leave you with the following two files in `/etc/cni/net.d`.
+    This should leave the following two files in `/etc/cni/net.d`.

     ```bash
     ncn-m001# ls /etc/cni/net.d